hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ## Overview

-This module is designed to provide a simple and opinionated way to build standard AKS clusters.
-This module takes a generic set of configuration options and creates a fully functional _Kubernetes_ cluster with a common set of services.

-Please visit the [RSG Kubernetes Documentation](https://legendary-doodle-a57ed2c8.pages.github.io/) for more information on the Kubernetes ecosystem.
+This module provides a simple and opinionated way to build a standard [Azure AKS](https://azure.microsoft.com/en-us/products/kubernetes-service/#overview) Kubernetes cluster with a common set of services.
+By providing a standard Kubernetes pattern we reduce the cognitive load on the teams who need to run these clusters and benefit from an economy of scale.
+The module API and behaviour is designed (as far as possible) to be common across all RSG Kubernetes implementations which allows for greater portability between implementations.

+The module follows a [SemVer](https://semver.org/) versioning strategy and is packaged and released as a tested pattern with a corresponding [support policy](#support-policy).
+For detailed documentation and more information on the Kubernetes ecosystem please visit the [RSG Kubernetes Documentation](https://legendary-doodle-a57ed2c8.pages.github.io/).

 ---

 ## Support Policy

-This module is supported as a pattern by the core engineering team as long as the following constraints have been followed.
-This support **isn't** operational and by using this module you're agreeing that operational support will be provided to your end-users and the core engineering team will interact with your operational teams.
+Support for this module **isn't** operational; by using this module you're agreeing that operational support will be provided to your end-users by your cluster operators and that the core engineering team will only interact with these operational teams.

+At any given time the last 3 minor versions of this module are supported; this means these versions will get patch fixes for critical bugs, core service CVEs & AKS patches.
+It is the module operators and end-users responsibility to make sure that clusters are running the latest patch version of a supported version, failure to do this in a timely manner could expose the cluster to significant risks.

+> **Info**
+> If there have been versions `v3.0.0`, `v3.1.0`, `v3.1.1`, `v3.2.0`, `v3.3.0` & `v3.3.1` released then the supported versions would be `v3.1.1`, `v3.2.0` & `v3.3.1` (latest patch versions of the last 3 minor versions).

+### General Help

+Before using this module, the whole README should be read and you should be familiar with the concepts in the [RSG Kubernetes Documentation](https://legendary-doodle-a57ed2c8.pages.github.io/); some common questions are answered in the module [FAQ](./FAQ.md).

+If you have unanswered questions after reading the documentation, please visit [RSG Kubernetes Discussions](https://github.com/LexisNexis-RBA/rsg-kubernetes/discussions) where you can either join an existing discussion or start your own.

+### Issues

+The core engineering team are responsible for triaging bugs in a timely manner and providing fixes either in the next minor release or as a patch to supported versions.
+The following constraints need to be met before an issue can be reported, failure to meet these may result in the issue being closed if not addressed promptly.

+- The reporter **must** be a cluster operator
+  - The core team doesn't have the capacity to deal directly with end-users
-- Clusters **must** be updated periodically by updating this module within 4 weeks of the latest release.
+- Clusters **must** be running a supported minor version with the latest patch
-  - Issues must be demonstrated on a cluster running the latest version of the module.
+  - Complex issues may need to be demonstrated on a cluster running the latest version
-- Core engineering and architecture teams **only** support clusters deployed using this module.
+- **Only** clusters deployed using this module are supported
+  - Forks of this module are not supported
+  - Nesting this module in a wrapper module is not supported
-  - Issues must be demonstrated by calling the module directly (_i.e. not nesting within multi-layer modules_).
+- Issues should **only** be reported where the only change is this module
+  - Terraform has a number of issues when using a large graph of changes
-- Issues should only be created by the cluster operators **after** they have confirmed that the problem hasn't already been documented, cluster users should work with the cluster operators if they have an issue.
+- Issues should **only** be created **after** checking there isn't already an open issue
-  - Issues need to have context such as Kubernetes version, module version, region, etc.
+  - Issues need to have context such as Kubernetes version, module version, region, etc
-  - Issues should have an example of how to replicate them on a test cluster unless not possible.
+  - Issues should have an example of how to replicate them
-  - Issues not following this guidance will be closed.

-## Help

-Before using this module, the whole README should be read.

-If you require further help, please visit [RSG Kubernetes Discussions](https://github.com/LexisNexis-RBA/rsg-kubernetes/discussions) where you can start your own discussion related to Kubernetes.

 ---